 Apply for Swedish tax and get a "coordination number"

 When you start working in Sweden, you must pay tax in Sweden.
 Therefore, you must register with the Swedish Tax Authority.
-You do not need to have a Swedish social security number to work in Sweden, but you must have a “coordination number” with the Swedish Tax Authority.
+You do not need to have a Swedish social security number to work in Sweden, but you must have a “coordination number” (samordningsnummer) with the Swedish Tax Authority.
 When you apply for Swedish SINK tax (state income tax for non-residents) with the Swedish Tax Authority, you also get a coordination number.
 You need a form called “Application - Special income tax for non-residents” or SKV 4350.
 The first time you apply, you must also send a copy of your passport.

 Choose SINK tax or ordinary Swedish tax

 If you want to pay tax as an ordinary Swedish taxpayer, you must use the same form, but instead write that you wish to pay tax according to “Swedish income tax law”.
 Please note that where can be conditions that need to taking into concern.

 Remember to enter your date of birth on the form.
 Once completed, please send it to: